10 Of The Best London Theatre Shows For Kids 2017

 Nearest tube: Covent Garden, Leicester Square and Tottenham Court Road

-After celebrating its tenth birthday last year, this show shows no signs of diminishing.
+Now in its 13th year, this show shows no signs of diminishing.
 This fun tale of what happens before Dorothy arrives in Oz, sees two witches, the green-skinned Elphaba and the glamourous Glinda, meet for the first time.
 The effects are spectacular, with plenty of flying sequences and disappearances in a puff of smoke.
-The songs are catchy and the costumes are colourful enough to brighten up anybody’s day.
+The songs are catchy and the costumes are colourful enough to brighten up anybody's day.

 Getting there: Apollo Victoria Theatre, 17 Wilton Road, Westminster, London, SW1V 1LG